gregs1104/stream-scaling/README.rst

 Bugs
 ====

-There aren't any known bugs.
+There aren't any known bugs, just limitations.

 Documentation
 =============